-The Uruguayan tax system includes both indirect and direct taxes which, in general terms, apply the source principle.
+The Uruguayan tax system includes both indirect and direct taxes which apply the source principle.

-The main direct taxes applied in Uruguay to companies include the Corporate Income Tax (IRAE) at a rate of 25% and the Wealth Tax (IP) at a rate of 1.5%.
+Direct taxes applied in Uruguay to companies include mainly the Corporate Income Tax (IRAE) at a rate of 25% and the Net Worth Tax (IP) at a rate of 1.5%.
 Only income from Uruguayan source is levied, and no tax credit is granted for taxes levied abroad, unless there are double taxation agreements in force.

-Income from Uruguayan sources obtained by non-resident natural or legal persons without permanent establishment in the country are subject to the Non-Resident Income Tax (IRNR).
-The IRNR is applied at proportional rates ranging from 3% to 12%, depending on the type of income.
+Income of Uruguayan sources obtained by non-resident natural or legal persons without permanent establishment in the country is subject to the Non-Resident Income Tax (IRNR).
+IRNR is applied at proportional rates ranging from 3% to 12%, depending on the type of income.